 Visits from the Veterinary Superintendent

-At each quarantine premises, a veterinary superintendent employed by the premises’ owner and approved by the Animal Health and Veterinary Laboratories Agency (AHVLA), is responsible for the veterinary care of your pet.
-The superintendent will visit the premises at intervals as directed by AHVLA.
+At each quarantine premises, a veterinary superintendent employed by the premises’ owner and approved by the Animal and Plant Health Agency (APHA), is responsible for the veterinary care of your pet.
+The superintendent will visit the premises at intervals as directed by APHA.
 If you have any questions relating to the health or welfare of your pet, you should bring it to their attention.
 The quarantine premises will tell you who their veterinary superintendent is, and all their contact details are also available on the list of approved premises.

 The owner of the premises is responsible for notifying you should your pet become ill in quarantine.
 Any medication required will be at your expense.